stevavoliajvar/stop_cloudflare/subfiles/about.ismm.md

 *** "Observe and Learn" mode (v1.0.21+)
 	If you don't want to use online public API, or don't want to maintain offline database this option is for you.
-	You'll have to visit cloudflared website because this add-on never make a request to websites.
+	You'll have to visit cloudflared website first because this add-on never make a request to websites.
-	To activate this option, go to "Database" section and select "Use offline local database (Detect and remember at first sight)".
+	To activate this option,
+		go to "Database" section and select "Use offline local database (Detect and remember)".
-	To clear local database, go to "Database" section and click "Database".
+	To clear local database,
+		go to "Database" section and click "Database".
 Click "Clear all data".

 ```